Skip to main content

 A genetic blueprint outlines possibilities, while epigenetic marks, shaped by daily life, direct the outcome.

 Consider two men with the same genetic variant predisposing them to lower testosterone.
-The first individual consumes a diet low in and zinc, engages in chronic cardiovascular exercise without adequate recovery, sleeps five hours per night, and experiences high levels of work-related stress.
+The first individual consumes a diet low in healthy fats and zinc, engages in chronic cardiovascular exercise without adequate recovery, sleeps five hours per night, and experiences high levels of work-related stress.

 These lifestyle factors send powerful epigenetic signals to downregulate the genes involved in testosterone synthesis.
 His genetic predisposition is fully expressed, and he likely experiences significant symptoms.
 The second individual, with the identical genetic variant, follows a diet rich in micronutrients, engages in resistance training, prioritizes eight hours of sleep, and actively manages his stress.